 Office of the Dean

-Welcome to the Division of Humanities at Young Harris College.
+Welcome the Division of Humanities at Young Harris College.

 Dean, Division of Humanities